davidramiro/TS3AudioBot/README.md

 1. You can alternatively use `yarn run start` for development.
   This will use the webpack dev server with live reload instead of the ts3ab server.

-## Community

-### Localization
-:speech_balloon: *Want to help translate or improve translation?*
-Join us on [Transifex](https://www.transifex.com/respeak/ts3audiobot/) to help translate
-or in our [Gitter](https://gitter.im/TS3AudioBot/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) to discuss or ask anything!
-All help is appreciated :heart:

-Translations need to be manually approved and will then be automatically built and deployed to [our nightly server here](https://splamy.de/TS3AudioBot).

 ## License
 This project is licensed under [OSL-3.0](https://opensource.org/licenses/OSL-3.0).